Numerical simulations of Scalar Dark Matter Around Binary Neutron Star mergers: Framework and Setup

 \subsection{Scalar field model and profiles}

 As discussed above, the scalar field can be treated in the classical regime for the $10^{-11} - 10^{-12} \ \rm eV$ mass range we study \cite{Hui:2021tkt}.
-We consider a minimally coupled complex scalar field $\varphi$ described by the action,
+We consider a minimally coupled complex scalar field $\varphi$ along with the baryonic matter contribution for the NSs described by the action,

-where $\varphi^*$ denotes the complex conjugate of the field, and $\mu$ is the inverse length scale related to the Compton wavelength as $\mu = \frac{2\pi}{\lambda_c} = \frac{m_s c}{\hbar}$, where $m_s$ is the scalar field mass.
+where $\varphi^*$ denotes the complex conjugate of the field, {$\mathcal{L}_{NS}$ is the Lagrangian of the baryonic matter, the corresponding sources and the conservation equations are discussed in \ref{subsubsec:NS}}. $\mu$ is the inverse length scale related to the Compton wavelength as $\mu = \frac{2\pi}{\lambda_c} = \frac{m_s c}{\hbar}$, where $m_s$ is the scalar field mass.
 Here, we consider a simple quadratic potential without self-interactions; the dynamics of the scalar field are governed by the massive Klein-Gordon equation.
 For details regarding the evolution, we refer to the subsection~\ref{subsec:KG}.

 In the following, we explore two classes of initial conditions for the scalar field profile around the BNS to study the dependence of the evolution on the chosen initial configuration.
 Although the quantitative results are indifferent, neither profile initially represents a quasi-stationary configuration.
 We find that both induce long-lived oscillations in the scalar field that depend strongly on the chosen initial data, motivating further work to improve the initial data, similar to the ones studied in \cite{Siemonsen:2023age, Nee:2024bur}.